rgb-archive/spec/01-Quicksilver.md

 The distributed state initialized by the root proof can be uniquely identified with the root proof id, i.e. its hash used for the commitment procedure.
 This hash includes the hash of the transaction output which is spent during the proof publication, so there is no way to publish the same proof twice and have the same id for some distributed state.

+#### Multi-signature state ownership

+Multi-signature state ownership is working in the same way it works for bitcoin: proofs MAY assign parts of the state to a `P2SH` or `P2WSH` address containing multi-signature locking script, while being committed with either P2C or ORB commitment to some other output within the same or other transaction.

+Such state can be changed with a new proof only under the same circumstances as satoshis under this output: if the unlocking script will satisfy the signing conditions of the locking script.

+#### Proof of state destruction

+Token owners have the ability to provably and deterministically destroy parts of the state.
+To do this, proof owner having control on some parts of the state has to create a special form of the proof (**proof of state destruction**), which is a normal proof with zero seals, and commit it with either P2C or ORB commitment.
+The proof MAY then be published in order to prove that the part of the state was really destroyed.

 ## Data structures